Johns Creek High School

 Johns Creek High School is a public high school in Johns Creek, Georgia, United States, serving grades 9–12.
 The school is a part of the Fulton County School System.
 Its students primarily reside inside the city of Johns Creek, though the school also serves part of Alpharetta.
 Students from Autrey Mill Middle School attend Johns Creek.
 The school was opened in the fall of 2009 and as of 2017 has an enrollment around 2,076.

 In 2013, Johns Creek was ranked by Newsweek as one of America's best public high schools, #214 in the nation, #5 in the State of Georgia and #2 in Fulton County.

-As of 2019, Johns Creek High School has 2,142 students enrolled: 44 percent of which are minority students.
+As of 2019, Johns Creek High School has 2,142 students enrolled, 44 percent of which are minority students.
 The student-to-teacher ratio is 20:1.
 It is ranked 397th nationally, 15th in the state of Georgia, and 5th in Fulton County.
-The schools boasts of a high 97 percent graduation rate.
+Johns Creek boasts a high 97 percent graduation rate.

 The school's mascot is the Gladiator.